Linda May Han Oh

 Linda May Han Oh (born 25 August 1984) is an Australian jazz bassist and composer.
 She is currently Associate Professor at the Berklee College of Music and is also part of the Institute for Jazz and Gender Justice.

 Biography

-Born in Malaysia, Oh was raised in Western Australia.
+Born in Petaling Jaya, Malaysia, to parents of Chinese heritage, Oh was raised in Perth, Western Australia.
 When she was 11, she started to play the clarinet and at the age of 13 bassoon.
 She went to Churchlands Senior High School.
 As a bass guitarist, she started in a high school band; and in 2002, she attended the Western Australian Academy of Performing Arts, where she picked up the upright bass and studied solo transcriptions of Dave Holland.
 Her thesis was on the classical Indian music rhythms in Holland's solos.
 After more scholarships she moved to New York in 2008, where she completed her master's degree at the Manhattan School of Music, among others with Jay Anderson, John Riley, Phil Markowitz, Dave Liebman and Rodney Jones as supervisors.